Motor controller: Motor starters

 Motor starters other than 'DOL' connect the motor through a resistance to reduce the voltage the motor coils get on start up.
 The resistance for this needs to be sized to the motor - and a quick source for a good resistance to use is another coil in the motor - i.e. series/parallel.
 In series gives a gentler start then switched to parallel for full power running.
 When this is done with three phase motors, it is commonly called a star-delta (US: Y-delta) starter.
 Old star-delta starters were manually operated and often incorporated an ammeter so the person operating the starter could see when the motor was up to speed by the fact the current it was drawing had stopped decreasing.
 More modern starters have built-in timers to switch from star to delta and are set by the electrical installer of the machine.
-The machin's operator simply presses a green button once and the rest of the start procedure is automated.
+The machine's operator simply presses a green button once and the rest of the start procedure is automated.

 A typical starter includes protection against overload, both electrical and mechanical, and protection against 'random' starting - if, for instance, the power has been off and has just come back on.
 An acronym for this type of protection is TONVR - Thermal Overload, No Volt Release.
 It insists that the green button is pressed to start the motor.
 The green button switches on a solenoid which closes a contactor (i.e. switch) to primarily power the motor.
 It also powers the solenoid to keep the power turned on when the green button is released.
 In a power failure, the contactor opens turning itself and the motor off.
 The only way the motor can then be started is by pressing the green button.
 The contactor can be quickly tripped by the starter passing a very high current due to an electrical fault downstream of it in either the wiring to the motor or within the motor.
 The thermal overload protection consists of a heating element on each power wire which heats a bimetallic strip.
 The hotter the strip, the more it deflects to the point it pushes a trip bar which disconnects power to the contactor solenoid, turning everything off.
 Thermal overloads come in different range ratings and this should be chosen to match the motor.
 Within the range, they are adjustable enabling the installer to set it correctly for the given motor.